 Tests of Machinery and Structural Units

-The details for tests of machinery and structural units must conform to the requirements of the particular sections of these specifications covering these items.
+The details for tests of machinery and structural units must conform to the requirements of the sections of these specifications covering these items.
 Assemble each complete machinery and structural unit and test them in the shop, in the presence of the Contracting Officer, unless otherwise directed.
 Waiving of tests does not relieve the Contractor of responsibility for any fault in operation, workmanship or material that occurs before the completion of the contract or guarantee.

 After being installed at the site, operate each complete machinery or structural unit through a sufficient number of complete cycles to demonstrate to the satisfaction of the Contracting Officer that it meets the specified operational requirements in all respects.